Convergence Rate of Learning a Strongly Variationally Stable Equilibrium: Game setup and Zeroth-Order Algorithm

-It is known that in a convex game, $\ab^*$ is a Nash equilibrium if and only if $(\Mb(\ab^*),\ab-\ab^*) \geq 0, \; \forall \ab \in \Ab$ (see, for example, \cite{FaccPang2}).
-However, this characterization alone is not sufficient to ensure convergence of learning algorithms using the idea of a gradient play.
-In particular, in most past work on learning algorithms certain structural assumptions on the game pseudo-gradient, such as strong/strict monotonicity, or assumptions on the Nash equilibrium such as variational stability, are required to prove convergence.
-It is known that the (strong/strict) monotonicity condition is stronger than the (strong/strict) variational stability of the Nash equilibrium.
-Hence, here we do not restrict the game to a monotone one, rather we consider learning a Nash equilibrium which is globally \emph{strongly variationally stable} as defined below\footnote{We call a game monotone, strongly or strictly monotone, if its pseudo-gradient is monotone, strongly or strictly monotone respectively.}.
+\end{definition} In a convex game, i.e. under Assumption~\ref{assum:convex}, $\ab^*$ is a Nash equilibrium if and only if $\langle\Mb(\ab^*),\ab-\ab^*\rangle \geq 0, \; \forall \ab \in \Ab$ (see, for example, \cite{FaccPang2}).
+However, this characterization alone is not sufficient to ensure convergence of learning algorithms using the idea of a (stochastic) gradient descent approach (called also gradient play) in convex games.
+In particular, in most past work on learning algorithms certain structural assumptions on the game pseudo-gradient, such as strong/strict monotonicity, or assumptions on the Nash equilibrium such as variational stability, are required to prove convergence of algorithms.

-\begin{definition} A Nash equilibrium $\ab^*$ is globally \emph{$\nu$-strongly variationally stable (SVS)}, if $(\Mb(\ab),\ab - \ab^*) \ge \nu\|\ab - \ab^*\|^2$ for any $\ab\in\Ab$ and some $\nu>0$. \end{definition} In the definition above, if the inequality holds with $\nu = 0$, then the Nash equilibrium at $\ab^*$ is referred to as globally merely variationally stable.
+\begin{definition} A Nash equilibrium $\ab^*$ is globally \emph{$\nu$-strongly variationally stable (SVS)}, if $\langle\Mb(\ab),\ab - \ab^*\rangle \ge \nu\|\ab - \ab^*\|^2$ for any $\ab\in\Ab$ and some $\nu>0$. \end{definition} In the definition above, if the inequality holds with $\nu = 0$, then the Nash equilibrium at $\ab^*$ is referred to as globally merely variationally stable.
 On the other hand, if the above properties hold only on a neighborhood $\mathbf{D} \subset \Ab$, then the Nash equilibrium is locally (strongly/merely) VS.

-It can be shown that if a game has a strongly variationally stable (SVS) Nash equilibrium, then the Nash equilibrium of the game is unique \cite[Proposition 2.5]{mertikopoulos2019learning}.
+\begin{assumption} The Nash equilibrium in $\Gamma$ is globally $\nu$-strongly variationally stable with the constant $\nu$. \end{assumption} If a game has a strongly variationally stable (SVS) Nash equilibrium, then the Nash equilibrium is unique \cite[Proposition 2.5]{mertikopoulos2019learning}.
 Furthermore, if a game has a strongly monotone pseudo-gradient, then its unique Nash equilibrium is strongly variationally stable.
 However, the converse statement is not true.
 The example below illustrates these definitions.